-Money laundering charges often accompany other serious charges, such as tax evasion, selling stolen goods, drug distribution or manufacturing, and trafficking.
+These charges often accompany other serious charges, such as tax evasion, selling stolen goods, drug distribution or manufacturing, and trafficking.

 You need an experienced New York City money laundering lawyer who can defend you in court.
-If you are facing financial criminal charges in New York City, call an adept white collar attorney to discuss your case.
+If you are facing financial criminal charges in New York City, call an adept white collar defense attorney to discuss your case.

 They then set up a seemingly legitimate business and process fake transactions.
 Then, they claim that the illegally earned money came from the apparent legitimate business transactions.

 In this way, the origin of the criminal profit is concealed through the fake company and can be used without the suspicion that the money came from criminal activity.

 Money Laundering Charges in New York City

 New York state law defines four degrees of money laundering ranging from the least serious (4th degree) to the most serious (1st degree).
 The severity of the crime, the specific method of concealment, and the amount of money involved all determine which degree of money laundering someone could face.

 The degree of the crime also dictates the possible punishment someone could face if convicted.